Branded Ads · Video, Static & Graphics · Winners → Variants → Scaled

 • ROAS below 1.0 after 72 hours

-Pause and mutate if:
+Pause and diagnose if:

 Scale when: